Changing your StackPath subscription is simple and can be completed directly from within the StackPath Control Panel.

 This guide expects that you have already created a Stack.
 To learn how to create a stack, please view this support article.

-If a single stack ($10) was selected for free trial, you may upgrade to a $20 PRO plan at anytime during the free trial.
+If a single Service ($10) was selected for free trial, you may upgrade to a $20 PRO plan at anytime during the free trial.
 The remainder of the trial period will be free, and billing for the new plan will begin at the end of the initial trial period.

 Changing an Existing Plan